 “Just pot and beer – have no fear.”

 I walk up to Robby.
 He’s pretty angry with me for ruining his life.
-I don’t care.
+I do not care.
 Without a great performance from him as Puck, our play is a flop.
-I’m not about to beg him to turn it up.
+I am not about to beg him to turn it up.
 I just light into him.

 “I’m not even going to say anything about what you did.
 You ruined our friendship.
 Now you’re trying to ruin all these kids’ performance by being a lame Puck.
 If you don’t turn it up and play your asshole self, I’ll make sure to always call you ‘Fuck.’
 ‘Cause you are a fucked Puck right now.
 No spirit.
 No joy.
 No gay flouncing.
 Just a stupid high school kid who has taken his ball home when he didn’t get his own way.
 Grow a pair and do what you do best.
 Make Puck the star of the play.”